 Thus, the fuel rod cases were selected to represent both boiling water reactor (BWR) and pressurized water reactor (PWR) fuel types, with pellet-to-cladding gap sizes within, above, and below the normal range for power reactor rods.
 The fill gas is pure helium in most cases, but cases are included for which helium-xenon fill gas mixtures were used to assess the gap conductance model.
-The linear heat generation rates at beginning of life (BOL) range up to 60 [kW/m] (18 [kW/ft]), and during end of life (EOL) power ramps, they range up to 47 [kW/m] (14 [kW/ft]).
-The rod-average fuel burnups range up to 99 [GWd/MTU], but only up to 76 [GWd/MTU] for power ramp cases.
-However, the code is only considered validated to rod-average burnup of 62 [GWd/MTU].
-The EOL FGR ranges from less than 1% to greater than 50% of the produced quantity.
+The linear heat generation rates at beginning of life (BOL) range up to 60 kW/m

-The primary code assessment database (used also for benchmarking the thermal and FGR models) consists of 137 well-characterized fuel rods.
-These include 45 test rods that experienced EOL power ramps (used for FGR and cladding hoop strain) and 92 "steady-state" cases including uranium dioxide (UO2), mixed oxide (MOX) fuel, and urania-gadolinia (UO2-Gd2O3) Halden rods used for fuel temperatures, and UO2, MOX, and UO2-Gd2O3 rods used for FGR.
+The primary code assessment database (used also for benchmarking the thermal and FGR models) consists of 176 well-characterized fuel rods.
+These include 45 test rods that experienced EOL power ramps (used for FGR and cladding hoop strain), 92 "steady-state" cases including uranium dioxide (UO2), mixed oxide (MOX) fuel, and urania-gadolinia (UO2-Gd2O3) Halden rods used for fuel temperatures, and UO2, MOX, and UO2-Gd2O3 rods used for FGR, and 39 test rods for transient experiments.